Construction of polar codes for arbitrary discrete memoryless channels: No-Loss Alphabet Reduction

 Let us give an example, which shows that this simple proposal can result in a significant reduction of the size of the output alphabet.
 Let $W$ be a {\em $q$-ary symmetric channel} ($q$SC) $W:\sX\to\sY,$ $|\sX|=|\sY|=q$

-and let us take $q=4.$ Consider the channels $W^s,s\in\{+,-\}^n$ obtained by several applications of the recursion \eqref{eq:+}-\eqref{eq:-}.
+where $\delta_{x,y}$ is the Kronecker delta function, and let us take $q=4.$ Consider the channels $W^s,s\in\{+,-\}^n$ obtained by several applications of the recursion \eqref{eq:+}--\eqref{eq:-}.
 The actual output alphabet size of the channels $W^+,W^{++}$ and $W^{+++}$ is $4^3,4^7,$ and $4^{15},$ respectively.
-At the same time, the effective output alphabet size of $W^+,W^{++}$ and $W^{+++}$ obtained upon merging the equivalence classes in $\sY$ is no more than $3,24,$ and $1200.$ In particular, the effective output alphabet size of $W^{+++}$ is less than a $10^{6}$-th fraction of its actual output alphabet size.
+At the same time, the effective output alphabet size of $W^+,W^{++}$ and $W^{+++}$ obtained upon unifying the equivalence classes in $\sY$ is no more than $3,24,$ and $1200$ (the numbers come from experiment).
+In particular, the effective output alphabet size of $W^{+++}$ is less than a $10^{6}$-th fraction of its actual output alphabet size.
 Let $n\ge 3$ and $s\in\{+,-\}^n.$ If $s$ starts with $+++,$ then the effective output alphabet size of $W^s$ is less than a $(10^{6\times 2^{n-3}})$-th fraction of its actual alphabet size.

 \underline{\sl Improved greedy mass merging algorithm} Now we are ready to describe the improved code construction scheme.
-Prop. \ref{thm:simeq} implies that if the vectors $P_{X|Y}(\cdot|y_i),i=1,2$ are cyclic shifts of each other, merging them into one symbol $\tilde y$ incurs no rate loss.
+Prop. \ref{thm:simeq} implies that if the vectors $P_{X|Y}(\cdot|y_i),i=1,2$ are cyclic shifts of each other, unifying them as one symbol $\tilde y$ incurs no rate loss.
 Extending this intuition, we assume that performing greedy mass merging using all the cyclic shifts of these vectors improves the accuracy of the approximation.

 Given a DMC $W:\sX\to\sY,$ we calculate a joint distribution $P_{XY}$ on $\sX\times \sY$ by assuming the uniform prior on $\sX$ and taking $W$ as the conditional probability.
 We then use \eqref{minustrans} to recursively calculate $P^s_{XY^s}$ and after each step of transformation: